krixik-ai/krixik-docs/CONTRIBUTING.md

 - outbound links: any links to outbound sites like [my link](https://google.com) are checked using the `requests` library

-5. Notebook execution
+6. Notebook execution

 Each notebook is executed and successful completion of each code cell *not* marked with the tag `ignore_test` is confirmed.

-6. Final markdown rendering
+7. Final markdown rendering

 After all notebooks have passed the previous step they are converted again to markdown.

+Each notebook must contain unique pipeilne name(s) - this is to avoid collision when testing / using other notebooks.

 Tag any cells you want removed / output removed when converted to markdown
     - `remove_output`: tag to remove cell output